ollelauribostrom/tackpolisen/README.md

 - Start application: `npm run dev`

 ### Configuaration
 Projects config-file found in config/index.js reads from environment variables.
-The following is needed to get up and running:
+The following environment variables is needed to get up and running, ex placed in .env-file:
 - ADMIN_TOKEN= {secret for access to admin api}
 - DEFAULT_LIMIT= {default limit for num of tweets returned}
 - CONSUMER_KEY = {twitter consumer key}